 Considering the many differences between Chinese culture and the "western way to do it," the success of your business efforts in China may very well depend on how well you understand and get along with your Chinese counterparts.
 Insight in Chinese traditions and habits and careful preparations prior to any important meetings are essential, even for the experienced executive.

 In the following, please find some useful tips on how to do business in China and how to make a good impression on your Chinese counterpart.

 How to negotiate in China

 - It is quite normal and very beneficial to bring your own Chinese interpreter when negotiating.
 The interpreter can help you understand everything that is said in a meeting, both explicitly and between the lines, which is especially useful if English is poorly spoken or when Chinese expressions and language are used.

 - To understand how business decisions are made, sometimes knowing family relationships is more important than knowing the organizational structure of the company.

 - Expect to make several presentations and to different levels, as the structure of Chinese organizations tends to be highly hierarchical.

 - Chinese people love colors and impressive numbers and figures.
 Presentation materials should be eye-catching with the use of gloss paper rather than recycling paper.
 Don’t forget to bring enough copies for everyone.

 - Chinese executive rely largely on subjective feelings and personal experiences.
 First-hand impressions are therefore very important.

-- Expect that meetings can be arranged and cancelled with a very short notice and that you may have to attend a meeting during the weekend.
+- Expect that meetings can be arranged and canceled with a very short notice and that you may have to attend a meeting during the weekend.